 There’s an instructive scene in the Star Wars movie, The Empire Strikes Back.
 Yoda is instructing Luke Skywalker in how to use the Force.
 He asks Luke to retrieve his disabled spaceship out of a bog where it has sunk, using only his mind.

 Luke, of course, thinks this is impossible.
 Sure, he has been able to move stones around this way.
 But a spaceship?
 That’s completely different.
 Or is it?

 Yoda patiently explains that it is only different in his mind.
 Luke reluctantly agrees to “give it a try.”

 Yoda famously says, “No. Try not.
 Do.
 Or do not.
 There is no try.”

-Recently, I watched Tony Robbins [Warning: rough language] give similar advice to a woman who was struggling in her marriage.
+Tony Robbins gave similar advice to a woman who was struggling in her marriage.
 She stood up in one of his seminars to ask a question.
 She complained that she had “tried everything” to improve her relationship with her husband but nothing had changed.

 Tony went on to make a distinction that I think is vitally important.
 He asked the woman to try to pick up the chair she was sitting in.
 She turned around and picked up the chair.